ethereum/portal-blog/pages/posts/2024-portal-prague.md

 Another major topic of research is around a scheme for storing large SSZ objects in our network.
 This feature would enable our networks to do more efficient bulk storage of things like deep history data or potentially even deep archives of very old state data.
-Thes storage format this offers can be significantly more efficient than many of our current models.
+The storage format this offers can be significantly more efficient than many of our current models.
 The biggest benefit we see from this approach is bulk downloading of this data, very much similiar to being able to "torrent" this data from our networks.
 This would